Xintong Zhang

 Xintong Zhang*, Junfeng Chen*, Yuxiao Zhu, Bing Luo, Meng Guo

-Submitted to Robotics and Automation Letter (RAL) (Accepted)
+Robotics and Automation Letter (RAL) (Accepted)

 Overview: We propose CoCoPlan, a collaborative framework addressing communication-aware task planning for multi-robot systems under intermittent connectivity constraints.
 The framework focuses on joint optimization of communication events and task allocation, ensuring robustness in unknown environments.